 Well if you are located in South Australia then you have come to the right place.
-Our Traditional Muay Thai classes promotes fitness, good health and well being and is one of the best, if not the best way to get fit and increase your stamina and endurance as well as learning effective self defence.
+Our Traditional Muay Thai classes focuses on good technique, respect for others, fitness and well-being.
+Muay Thai allows the use of full contact with all 8 weapons.
+This includes, elbow & knee strikes, punches & kicks, with the added techniques such as grappling and throwing.
+Muay Thai is one of the best, if not the best way to get fit and increase your stamina and endurance as well as learning effective self-defence.

 Young Lions Thaiboxing and Fitness Training Centre is a club based in Adelaide, South Australia.
 Owned and run by Trainer Ravinder Sidhu.
 Our classes are mixed with both males and females from the novice first timer to the professional fighter.

 - Learn Muay Thai Kickboxing?

 - Become the person that �You Want To Be" ?